 The office of ombudsman in New Zealand was established under the Parliamentary Commissioner (Ombudsman) Act 1962 as an independent office protected by the authority of Parliament.
 This set an international precedent, as in other countries ombudsmen were appointed by government.
 The first ombudsman was Sir Guy Powles, a former lawyer, soldier and diplomat.
 He held the office from 1962 until 1977.
 His performance made the institution widely respected, and its authority and scope was extended.
 The Ombudsmen Act 1975 allowed the appointment of several ombudsmen, and their jurisdiction was extended to statutory boards and local government.

 The success of the office of ombudsman in New Zealand has led to what is sometimes called ‘ombudsmania’.
 Many other countries throughout the world have established ombudsmen to ensure that the state is accountable to the people.
-By 2004, around 120 countries had ombudsmen at the national level of government.
+In the 21st century, around 110 countries had ombudsmen at the national level of government.